China–Mexico relations: Trade

-Political relations
+Taiwan

 Mexico considers Taiwan to be "an inseparable part" of China and considers Tibet to be China's internal affairs.
+There are over 80 united front organizations operating in Mexico, some of which issue statements against elements of Taiwan–United States relations.

 Hong Kong

 While Mexico was part of the Spanish Empire, trade between Spain and China would traverse Mexico with the Manila galleon.
 Ships laden with goods from Mexico would make call primarily in Macau, where trade with nearby ports, including Hong Kong, may have occurred.
 Those goods would then return to Mexico, before being transferred onwards to Spain.

 In 1962, Mexican President Adolfo Lopez Mateos stopped on an overnight visit to Hong Kong (a British colony at the time) and was met by representatives of the local government.
 In 1966, Mexico opened a consulate-general in Hong Kong.

 In October 2002, Hong Kong's Chief Executive, Tung Chee-hwa, paid a visit to Mexico to attend the APEC Summit in Los Cabos.
 In April 2013, Mexican President Enrique Peña Nieto paid a visit to Hong Kong, the first visit by a Mexican head of state to the special administrative region.
 During his visit, President Peña Nieto met with Chief Executive Leung Chun-ying and discussed increasing trade between Mexico and Hong Kong.
 President Peña Nieto also met with businessmen and monetary and financial authorities of the city.
 In August 2015, Hong Kong's Secretary for Commerce and Economic Development, Gregory So, paid a visit to Mexico.

-There are direct cargo flights with Cathay Pacific between Hong Kong and Mexico.